-After setup, a unit with the Bounty keyword chooses an enemy \triangle or \triangle unit and marks that unit with a victory token placed on the enemy Unit Card.
-After a unit with the Bounty keyword defeats an enemy unit marked by a victory token from the Bounty keyword with an attack or effect, move the victory token to the Unit Card of the unit with the Bounty keyword.
+During Setup, a unit with the Bounty keyword chooses an enemy \triangle or \longrightarrow unit.
+The chosen unit gains a bounty token.
+After a friendly unit with the Bounty keyword defeats an enemy unit that has one or more bounty tokens with an attack or effect, the friendly unit's controlling player scores 1 VP.